ess-dmsc-dram/documents/mantid/instrument-discussions/diffraction.md

 - Werner Schweika
 - Simon Heybrock

+## General

+- Powder diffraction and single crystal instruments may be used for both techniques
+- Have a look at `qevis` by Florian Rhiem (visualization of MD event data)
+- Marina is doing related relevant work for POWGEN (projection, 2D Rietfeld) in Mantid

 ## Instrument View

 - Day 1: Does not need to present 3D detector volume, projection towards sample position onto 2D plane sufficient

 ## Event Mode